Department of Corrections (New Zealand)

 The Department of Corrections (Māori: Ara Poutama Aotearoa) is the public service department of New Zealand charged with managing the New Zealand corrections system.
 This includes the operations of the 18 prisons in New Zealand and services run by Probation.
 Corrections' role and functions were defined and clarified with the passing of the Corrections Act 2004.
 This includes the provision of rehabilitation programmes and the reintegration of prisoners back into the community.
 In 2024, Corrections had about 10,000 staff responsible for managing around 10,000 prison inmates and 30,000 offenders in the community.

+To ensure the department is looking after prisoners in a safe and humane manner, the Ombudsman is required to conduct unnanounced visits to prisons and to investigate the Department's operations.

 Corrections purpose

-Section 5 of the Act defines four goals that the Department is required to achieve:
+Section 5 of the Act defines four goals that the department is required to achieve: